 Aging Well Blog

+You are a take charge person.
 You like being in the driver’s seat.
 It’s your life and you want to be sure you get to live it your way.

 Perhaps you cared for your parents and want things handled differently when you reach your own elderhood.
 Maybe you do not have children and wonder who will help you when you need it.
 Perhaps you do have children and want to have your independence, make your own decisions.